yufeizhao/yufeizhao.github.io/blog/_posts/2020-10-13-jain-sah-sawhney-singularity.md

 (The case $p = 1/2$ remains open.)

-In fact, they prove something much more general: namely that the above result remains true if the random matrix entries are iid random variables that are _non-uniform on its support_.
+In fact, they prove something much more general: namely that the above result remains true if the random matrix entries are iid discrete random variables that are _non-uniform on its support_.
 Furthermore, they prove nearly tight bounds on the probability of these matrices having small least singular values.
 Very impressive!